"Seeing the Faces Is So Important" -- Experiences From Online Team Meetings on Commercial Virtual Reality Platforms: Results Lessons Learned

 \subsection{Expression of Emotions}

 The participants commented particularly much on the emotional aspects of interpersonal interactions and how replacing a video with an avatar changed their meeting experience.
-We must note that in the case of the team meetings investigated, typically the majority of attendees turn on their cameras for the video call.
+We must note that in the case of the team meetings investigated, most attendees typically turn on their cameras for the video call.

 \textbf{Facial Expressions and Body Language. } Seeing no facial expressions from the other attendees is one of the issues of VR meetings raised the most by our participants: \say{It is so odd to look at people and not see any reactions in their faces}{12}.
 Especially users who accessed the VE without an HMD and therefore lacked gesture and head tracking \says{looked a bit odd, less lively} to P12.
 The lack of faces was perceived as \say{disconcerting}{07}, \say{awkward}{06}, and \say{less direct, obtuse}{10} compared to video calls.
 Therefore, interactions on video calls were described as \say{more expressive}{14} -- to \say{see people's faces and emotions}{30} was important to connect for many.
-This concern has been emphasized by several attendees throughout the experiment: \say{This is essential!}{12}.
-Above all, P02 missed the smiles and cats that are usually visible in the team's Zoom meetings.
+Several attendees have emphasized this concern throughout the experiment: \say{This is essential!}{12}.
+Above all, P02 missed the smiles and cats usually visible in the team's Zoom meetings.
 On the contrary, some attendees did not \say{need to see people's awkward or negative faces}{13} and were relieved to be able to hide behind their avatars.
 They highlighted the advantages of missing cameras: \say{It looked more like a physical meeting because I can see everyone at once and not just the face.
 I could see people moving their heads and hands in VR}{13}.
 Several users addressed the expressiveness through avatar style and gestures: \say{I like the body language and the way people dress}{08}.
-One participant reflected on the impact that the different way of encountering guests or strangers might have: \say{People present themselves differently.
+One participant reflected on the impact that the different forms of encountering guests or strangers might have: \say{People present themselves differently.
 I even think you might get to know them differently in VR}{12}.